KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 When a generator function is called, Python delays executing the body of the function.
-Instead, it returns a generator iterator (often called a generator) that controls how and when the function is called in the future.
+Instead, it returns a generator iterator (often called a generator) that controls how and when the generator function is executed in the future.

 This generator iterator will:
   * implement an `__iter__()` method that returns itself